guillec/ambi/README.md

 # Ambi

 Meet Ambi, your new best ambient friend.
-S/He likes to focus on creating music so that you can focus on the processing of the sounds.
+S/He likes to focus on creating music so that you can focus on the processing of sounds.
 Ambi is a self generating notes and chords creator.
 S/He will pick the key, scales, time, pitch ... all so that you can focus on manipulating the sound.

 ## How does it work?